Marlene Creates

-Marlene Creates ONL RCA D. Litt. (born 1952) is a Canadian artist lives and works in Portugal Cove, Newfoundland.
-Born in Montreal, Quebec, Creates studied visual arts at Queen's University, then lived in Ottawa for twelve years, moving to Newfoundland in 1985.
+Marlene Creates ONL RCA D. Litt. (born 1952) is a Canadian artist lives and works in Portugal Cove, Newfoundland and Labrador.
+Born in Montreal, Quebec, Creates studied visual arts at Queen's University, then lived in Ottawa for twelve years, moving to Newfoundland and Labrador in 1985.

 A major theme of her work is the relationship between human beings and the land; she often photographs subtle traces and marks of human presence in natural environments.
 Her work has been shown in over 300 exhibitions across the world.

 In 2001 Creates, was elected to the Royal Canadian Academy of Arts, and in 2013 she won CONTACT Photography Festival's BMW Prize for her exhibition Marlene Creates: selected works from 30 years, 1982-2012.
 The exhibition "gently invites us to think about how we belong to the land, and how we leave our touch upon it."
 Creates was a 2019 recipient of the Canadian Governor General's Award in Visual and Media Arts.
+In 2021, she was invested into the Order of Newfoundland and Labrador, "the highest honour that the Province can bestow" and recognizes "individuals who have demonstrated excellence and achievement in any field of endeavour benefiting, in an outstanding manner, Newfoundland and Labrador and its residents."
+In 2024, she received an honorary Doctor of Letters (D. Litt.) from Memorial University.